agstack/TerraTrac-validator-portal/README.md

 This web app is  one of the key components of the **broad architecture** for the DPI-Digital Public Infrastructure for EUDR compliance.

+### DPI for EUDR Compliance - DRAFT architecture

+The objective of this document is to provide a draft, high-level description of the major components of the  new Linux Foundation Agstack project for “Digital Public Infrastructure for EUDR compliance.

+The DPI for EUDR Compliance - DRAFT architecture is available in the [GitHub repository](https://github.com/agstack/TerraTrac-field-app/blob/dev/app/docs/EUDR%20DPI%20-%20DRAFT%20architecture.pdf).

 ## Features

 - **Data Upload**: Users can upload farm data via CSV or GeoJSON files.